-During the general surgery month, each medical student is expected to work 6 days/week on average.
+During the general surgery rotation, each medical student is expected to work 6 days/week on average.
 In determining which weekends to work, students should incorporate required on-call dates.
 So on weekends, a student should be involved in rounding with his or her primary service.
 If on-call, the student should page the junior or senior in-house resident to initiate the on-call portion after primary team duties are completed.
 Students should leave by noon at the latest the following day.

 SUMMARY OF ON-CALL RESPONSIBILITIES BY SERVICE

 - GI, Oncology, Trauma, and Pediatric Surgery – Each third year student will be assigned a letter.
 Students should follow the call schedule for that letter.
 If you need to switch a call day, you may do so.
 In total, each student must complete three consult call days.